Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Theoretical Properties

-Intuitively speaking, for the numerator, the sieve property ensures that the sieve expands to the entire alternative region and puts an asymptotic upper bound on the number of balls that cover the sieve.
-As the likelihood ratio is small in each covering ball, the integration over the alternative region is still sufficiently small.
-For the denominator, the KL property implies that the prior of distributions puts positive weight on the true distribution, so the likelihood ratio integrated over the whole space is large enough.
-Therefore, the posterior probability of the alternative region is arbitrarily small.
+and we want to show that the whole expression tends to zero as $N$ goes to infinity.
+First, for the denominator, the KL property (condition 1-a) implies that the prior puts positive weight around neighborhoods of the true DGP, so the likelihood ratio integrated over the whole space is large enough.
+Second, the exponentially consistent sequence of tests (condition 2) takes an infimum over the alternative region $\Theta_{\delta}^{c}\times\mathcal{F}$, so it ensures that the first term in the numerator is arbitrarily small.
+Third, the sieve property on $f$ (condition 3) ensures that the sieve expands to the alternative region and puts an asymptotic upper bound on the number of balls that cover the sieve.
+As the likelihood ratio is small in each covering ball, the integration over the alternative region is still sufficiently small \citep{Canale2017}.